copsTvFan/cops-episode-guide/guide.md

   It is a cake that reads 'good luck in homicide' they figure he needs to put on some weight.
 He goes to the call of a black woman and a man fighting in front of a store with another man on the NW corner of 133rd.
-Anthony jumps out , breaks it up, stops the man with a bloody mouth and cuffs him.
+Anthony jumps out, breaks it up, stops the man with a bloody mouth and cuffs him.
 She is there with a new boyfriend, he is an old boyfriend.
 The new guy says he came over to the house and cursed out her momma and he got up to get rid of him and the old guy said he would shoot him.
 The old guy says “why can't I talk